 Child and adolescent mental health services CAMHS is used as a term for all services that work with children who have difficulties with their emotional or behavioural wellbeing.
 Services vary depending on local authority.
-Most CAHMS have their own website, which will have information about access, referrals and contact numbers.
+Herefordshire and Worcestershire CAMHS have their own website, which has information about access, referrals and contact numbers https://camhs.hacw.nhs.uk/

-Safeguarding and supporting the alleged perpetrator(s)
+1.8.7 Safeguarding and supporting the alleged perpetrator(s)